melezhik/sparky/README.md

 Defaults are useful when a build is triggered bypassing UI, for example, through the API, ensuring that sane default values are always applied.

-Parameters default values provided throuhg UI always override default values in `sparrowdo.tags` section.
+Parameters default values provided through UI always override default values in `sparrowdo.tags` section.

 ## HTML UI controls for build parameters: